5 Ways to Experience Aboriginal Culture in FNQ

-- The Cairns Indigenous Art Fair (CIAF) is an annual event held at the end of July.
-Held over 3 days it encompasses an art market as well as performances.
+- The Cairns Indigenous Art Fair (CIAF) is an annual event held over 3 days in July.
+It encompasses an art market as well as performances.

 - There are also galleries in Cairns selling indigenous art.
 Canopy Artspace on Grafton Street mentors emerging aboriginal artists.